huggingface/tokenizers/docs/source/quicktour.rst

 .. note::

-    Better support for pretrained tokenziers is coming in a next release, so expect this API to change soon.
+    Better support for pretrained tokenizers is coming in a next release, so expect this API to change soon.